Award Negotiation & Acceptance

 Memorandum of Understanding | A mechanism used to acknowledge an ongoing and strategic relationship between institutions, and/or support a grant application.
 An MOU lists areas of possible joint activities, without creating financial obligations or committing resources. |

 Each award has unique terms and conditions.
-The time it takes to accept and process an award will depend upon the award mechanism used.
-During the negotiation phase ORA often consults with many parties, the PI, University Counsel or Risk Manager, and other administrative staff to ensure the PI and University’s interests are considered and protected.
-In addition, ORA will verify approvals have been secured for projects that involve human subjects, animal subjects, rDNA or infectious agents, or other compliance issues relevant to a project.
+During the negotiation phase ORA often consults with many stakeholders across the University to ensure the PI and University’s interests are considered and protected.
+In addition, ORA will verify compliance approvals have been secured for projects that involve human subjects, animal subjects, rDNA or infectious agents, or other compliance issues.

-It is important the PI review the award terms and conditions to become familiar with the sponsor’s expectations and requirements in carrying out the project.
-For example, federal sponsors will often expect annual and final technical reports.
-The notice of award will also spell out any budgetary or programmatic restriction and specify the circumstances under which any changes in the project require the sponsor’s prior approval (e.g., change in key personnel).
+All PIs are expected to review and approve the award terms and conditions to become familiar with the sponsor’s expectations and requirements in carrying out the project.
+For example, federal sponsors will often expect annual and final technical progress reports as well as specify changes that require the sponsor’s prior approval (e.g., change in key personnel).

-Typically, negotiation is not required on a federal grant because the terms and conditions are prescribed.
-The terms and conditions for agreements and contracts, however, differ depending upon the funding source.
+Typically, negotiations are not required on a federal grant because the terms and conditions are standard and prescribed.
+Whereas, the terms and conditions found in agreements and contracts may require substantial negotiation depending upon the sponsor/funding source.
 The following clauses may be subject to negotiation:

 ORA is authorized to accept awards on behalf of the University of Maine System once award terms and conditions have been reviewed and approved, all compliance approvals have been secured, and cost-share or third party commitments have been verified.